friday963/aws-security-specialty-notes/README.md

             - Delegation of aws services:
                 - Ec2 with an *instance profile*.
 The instance profile has a *trust policy* and a *permissions policy*.
                 - *Trust policies* determine who can assume the role.
+        - Two potential ways to grant Ec2 permissions access Keys and IAM roles
+            - Access keys
+                - Associated with an IAM account.
+                - Access keys use permissions assigned to the IAM user.
+                - Access keys are stored on the file system of the EC2.
+            - Instance profile
+                - Used exclusively for ec2 instances.
+                    - Roles are the backbone of instance profiles.
+                - Connects an IAM role to the Ec2.
+                - Role can be assumed by the Ec2.
+                - Gains permissions based on the policy assigned to the role.
+                - No creds stored on the Ec2.
+                - Can view what instance profile is attached to your instance through the meta-data using http://169.254.169.254/latest/meta-data/iam/info
+                - Can view STS access and secret access keys with instance meta-data url as well.

     - Policies:
         - Policies are documents that define permissions and are written in json.
         - All permissions are implicitly DENIED by default.
 (You must explicitly allow something)
+        - When cross account policies are required.
+            - Two part process:
+                - Trust policy of the principle.
+                - Identity policy granting permission.
-    - Two types of policies
+    - Four types of policies
+        - Main types:
             - Identity-based policies can be applied to users, groups, and roles.
+                - Two types of policies within identity based.
+                    - Inline
+                    - Managed
-        - Resource-based policies apply to resources such as s3 buckets or DynamoDB tables.
+            - Resource-based policies apply to resources
+                - Grants permissions as an inline policy.
+                - Attached to resources
+                    - grants permissions to certain principals (like an s3 bucket)
-    - Root user
+                - Cross account
-        - the account with full permissions
+                    - Required for cross-account access.
+Trust the principle and assign correct permissions to principal.
+                - Trust policy
+                    - Resource based policies only support *trust policies*.
+        - Managed policies
+            - AWS managed policy
+                - Created and managed by AWS.
+                - Common use cases for job functions.
+                - No maintenance required.
+        - Inline policies
+            - Embedded within our identities in AWS IAM.
+            - They become part of the identity.
+            - Created at time of identity creation or after.
+            - Good for one off permissions.
     - Regular users
         - up to 5000 individual users can be created
         - They have no permissions by default
+    - Permissions evaluation order
+        1. Explicit deny statements (always takes precedence)
+        2. SCP
+        3. Resource based policy.
+        4. Permission boundary (specific boundaries set on an identity)
+        5. Session policy (parameters for temporary sessions.)
+        6. Identity based policy (Lowest level of evaluation and has an implicit deny.)

 2. STS security token service
+    - Basics
+        - They are just temporary credentials for trusted identities.
+        - Similar to access keys.
+        - Short term, compared to regular credentials for a user.
+        - STS actually generates credentials on behalf of the caller.
+        - STS is the basis for IAM roles.
+        - STS is global by default.
     - Two pieces to an IAM role:
         - Trust policy:
-            - Controls who can assume a specific role.
+            - Controls who (principle) can assume a specific role.
             - Trust policy should have the following:
                 Effect: Allow/Deny
                 Principal
                     service: ec2.amazon.com, s3.amazon.com, ebs.amazon.com ect
                 Action: "sts:AssumeRole" <-- Here is where STS is called out.
         - Permissions policy
+            - The actual permissions of the role.
     - Temporary credentials are used with identity federation, delegation, cross-account access and IAM roles
+        - Federated identities will actually ALWAYS use STS to assume their designated roles.

 3. IAM Access Control
     - Identity based policies